Akhand Path: History

 The practice of Akhand Paths likely began in the late 18th century, with evidence of it occurring from the 1790's, a time that is recorded as a turbulent period in Sikh history where it was used as a means of uplifting Sikhs.
-It may have originated from Akali Nihang Sikhs within the Budha Dal division of the Dal Khalsa of the Sikh Confederacy and popularized by the Nirmala and Udasi sects from there.
+It may have originated from within the Budha Dal division of the Dal Khalsa of the Sikh Confederacy and popularized by the Nirmala and Udasi sects from there.
 Its popularity increased during the 19th century, when mass-produced printed copies of the Guru Granth Sahib became available to the masses.

 Variants

 There are several variants of the Akhand Path, such as the Ati Akhand Path, which involves one person continuously reciting the scripture non-stop without breaking for any reason, usually completed in around 27 hours.
 This variant is rarely performed and requires a reader of high stamina and reading ability.